joramwessels/MGR/logbook.md

 **20:30-22:00:** Finished the Related Work section, but I'll need to finish the bibliography before I can hand it in.

 __**Sa 19-05-2017**__
+**10:00-11:30** Explored how to install Tensorflow, figured I'd best use the installation on the DAS, tried to log in to the DAS and failed, installed the UvAVPN and tried agian, failed again.